-No matter what business you are in, time is money so it wouldn’t be wise to waste the time of your employees.
-Most business owners know this, yet it is happening every day where employees are dragged into meetings that have no relevance to their work.
+No matter what business you are in, time is money, so it wouldn’t be wise to waste the time of your employees.
+Most business owners know this, yet it is happening every day when employees are dragged into meetings that have no relevance to their work.
 To put it into perspective, the yearly cost of meetings can be in the thousands per employee.
 To really understand the cost, here are some stats to get you thinking about the cost of your meetings.

 According to Alex Heber – “Australians Are Spending More Time In Meetings Than Ever But Most Are A Waste Of Time” – Business Insider Australia (2014), Employees are spending more time in meetings than ever before.
-Out of 3,900 full-time employees surveyed in ANZ, 66% of meetings they show up too have little value and no relevance to their work – affecting productivity.
+Out of 3,900 full-time employees surveyed in ANZ, 66% of meetings, they show up to have little value and no relevance to their work – affecting productivity.
 If you add late arrivals into the mix, it is reported that an executive can lose up to 5.5 days per year in lost time.

 According to the surveyed employees, on average, senior meetings are delayed by 15 minutes, so if you take the salary of the executive employee – let’s say $150,000 per year, and they are involved in 17 meetings per week, this is a loss of $3544 per year.
-This is the loss from ONE employee!
+This is the loss of ONE employee!

-Scary, isn’t it?! – So how do you fix this problem and save time and money?
+Scary, isn’t it?! – So, how do you fix this problem and save time and money?

 - Start and end the meetings on time.
 The simplest solution is usually the best, and starting meetings on time means that everyone is ready to go at the same time.
 Meetings can often run overtime.
 To avoid meeting creep, keep an eye on the agenda and timetable so you can move the meeting forward at certain points.

 - Ensure your employees are there 5 minutes before.
-Remind them that being timely is respectful and being late is a sign of disrespect.
+Remind them that being timely is respectful and that being late is a sign of disrespect.